h7b/h7b-dendron/notes/notes.tutorial.web-browsers.md

 - Thoughts: Pricing plan starts at USD 8.4/month, with free tier.
 Can open multiple accounts (eg. gmail) in one instance.

 [Webcatalog](https://webcatalog.io/webcatalog/)
-- Thoughts: it has the same use case as [Stack](https://stackbrowser.com/)
+- Thoughts: same feature (multiple account in one instance) as [Stack](https://stackbrowser.com/)

 [Tor](https://www.torproject.org/download/)
 - Thoughts: against tracking, surveillance, and censorship.
 I use it to search for academic articles on Sci-Hub, [Library Genesis](http://libgen.li/), [Z Library](https://z-lib.org/)

 [Bonsai](https://bonsaibrowser.com/)
-- Thougths: still cannot understand what's the use case of this app.
+- Thoughts: still cannot understand what's the use case of this app.
 Uninstalled.

 [Orion Browser by Kagi](https://browser.kagi.com/)
 - Orion is an alternative browser for Apple users, open to the web and all its standards and protocols